agda/agda/doc/user-manual/getting-started/installation.rst

   for how to manage libraries manually.
 It also sufferes from this `open issue <https://github.com/agda/agda/issues/4613>`_ which the 'new way' does not.

+Nix is extremely flexible and we have only described how to install Agda globally using ``nix-env``.
+One can also declare which packages to install globally in a configuration file or pull in Agda and some relevant libraries for a particular project using ``nix-shell``.

 OS X
 ----